drand/website/docs/blog/2023-02-17-how-to-use-drand.md

 ```

 On the face of it, this might look fine, but in fact it's biased!
-Because 7 does not factor evenly into 255, some output numbers are more likely than others to occur!
+As 7 does not factor evenly into 255, some output numbers are more likely than others to occur!
 For a deep dive into this, I suggest reading [this in-depth blog post](https://romailler.ch/2020/07/28/crypto-modulo_bias_guide/) about it.
+Truth be told, if your desired range of random numbers is less than 2^64, using modulo will have only a negligible bias on the output - but let's continue for the sake of correctness!

 Okay, so how *should* we reduce our drand randomness into something useful?